rplant8/open-aquachain-pool/README.md

     // Gas amount and price for payout tx (advanced users only) "gas": "21000",
     "gasPrice": "50000000000",
-    // Send payment only if miner's balance is >= 0.5 Ether "threshold": 500000000,
+    // Send payment only if miner's balance is >= 0.5 Aquachain "threshold": 500000000,
     // Perform BGSAVE on Redis after successful payouts session "bgsave": false